minhokg/FlexPwr_Minho/README.md

 ```

 * Below is the video for simulating the API.
 Start running the Flask app through a virtual environment.
+You can see the JSON file of strategy 1 PnL information.